 Instead of investing directly into the companies looking for funding, we use one nominee company, which acts as the legal owner of your investments.
 You remain the beneficial owner of the shares and retain full economic rights to those shares at all times.
 This arrangement allows us to manage the investment for you on your behalf, while reducing the administrative burden on the company.

 Venture Founders Nominee Limited (‘VFNL’) is the entity we have created to act as the nominee and it keeps share certificates on your behalf.
-VFNL’s registered address is 83 Victoria Street, London, SW1H 0HW and its Company No is 09050765.
+VFNL’s registered address is 116-120 Goswell Road, London, EC1V 7DP and its Company No is 09050765.